awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 For details, see the [create\_alias](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/KMS/Client.html#create_alias-instance_method) instance method in the [AWS SDK for Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/KMS.html)\.

 ```
-# Create an alias for a CMK
+# Create an alias for a KMS key

 alias_name = 'alias/projectKey1'
 # Replace the following example key ARN with a valid key ID or key ARN